Good habits to adopt in large parks

 Don’t pick flowers or plants

-Flowers and plants are not just pretty: they provide food and shelter for birds and certain pollinating insects, such as butterflies and bees.
+Flowers and plants provide food and shelter for birds and certain pollinating insects, such as butterflies and bees.

 By pulling out a flower, you prevent it from reproducing and threaten its survival.
 For example, the white trillium and the endangered mayapple can take several years to bloom.
 It takes eight or nine years for wild garlic to reach full maturity.Imagine if hikers uprooted them!